oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 ### Substitution mapping

-The `substitution_mapping` section in a node template serves four purposes:
+The `substitution_mapping` section in a service template serves four
+purposes:
 1. It identifies the nodes for which the service template is a substitution candidate by specifying a node type and an associated substitution filter.